hipe/tmx/brazen/doc/issues/005-the-name-narrative.md

-  • this will cause nasty failures if ever the constant values are changed for nodes in the reactive tree, but no one should ever be doing this anyway. (we const re-assignment as a mis-feature).
+  • this will cause nasty failures if ever the constant values are changed for nodes in the reactive tree, but no one should ever be doing this anyway. (we see const re-assignment as a mis-feature).